magnesj/ResInsight/docs/ObservedData.md

 When ResInsight parses an eclipse address, it first tries to identify an address category by analyzing the vector name, as described above.
 If no category could be found, the **Imported** category is used.
 This category is also used if the address format is wrong (for instance missing parameters) even though the vector name identifies a different category.

+**Instantaneous vs Accumulated Data**
+A valid Eclipse vector having a standard name ending with 'T' or 'TH' are considered accumulated data.
+In the summary plot, these types of data are plotted slightly different.
+Instantaneous data are plotted using a stepped curve, while accumulated data are plotted using straight lines between the samples.

 **Error data**
 Any address may have associated error data.
 Those type of data will have the same address as their associated data, but are prefixed by 'ER:', 'ERR:' or 'ERROR:'.
 Example: 'ERR:FOPT'.
 It is not possible to select error data explicitly in the plot editor selection fields, but when selecting a vector having associated error data, the error data is plotted as error bars in the summary plot.